stjordanis/terra-docs-old/docs/dev-devguide.md

     - Distribute rewards for the previous block

 2. Slashing
-    - Checking of infraction evidence or downtime of validators, as well as double-signing and other low-level consensus penalties.
+    - Checking of infraction evidence or downtime of validators for  double-signing and downtime penalites.

 ### Process Messages